Who is American Adjustment Bureau, Inc.?

 American Adjustment Bureau, Inc. (AAB) is a debt collection agency located in Waterbury, Connecticut.
 They specialize in collecting delinquent accounts in the healthcare industry.

 You may see American Adjustment Bureau listed on your credit report as a collections account.
-This can happen if you forgot to pay a bill and your account was sent to a debt collector.
+This can happen when you forget to pay a bill.

 (Debt collectors prefer that we didn’t tell you this, but it’s something you should know.)

 Lexington Law is a professional credit repair company that helps people fix their credit.

 In addition to collections, Lexington Law can also help you remove other inaccurate information such as inquiries, late payments, charge-offs, foreclosures, repossessions, judgments, liens, and bankruptcies from your credit report.

 Call Lexington Law now to learn more: (800) 220-0084

 Waterbury, CT 06702

 Should I contact or pay American Adjustment Bureau, Inc.?

 Nothing good can come from speaking to a collection agency on the phone.
 And making payments on the collection account will reset the clock.
 So instead of helping your credit, it could make it worse.
 Of course, there are times when it’s best to just pay the collection account, especially if it’s new and you’re sure that it’s legit.

 The best way to handle this is to work with a professional credit repair service.
 They have deleted millions of negative items from companies like American Adjustment Bureau, Inc. for millions of clients nationwide.